-Students with disabilities, registered with the Disability Resource Center (DRC), that may affect their clinical performance may request reasonable accommodation for clinical placements.
 Students must be eligible under the definitions of the Americans with Disabilities Act (ADA) in order to request accommodation.
 Students requesting accommodation should contact the fieldwork coordinator prior to placement.
 It is highly recommended students disclose a disability prior to starting fieldwork.
 The fieldwork coordinator will work with students requiring accommodation to provide the student equal opportunities in fieldwork while meeting their individual needs.
 Students who neglect to do so may find that the site cannot accommodate their needs at the last minute.

-- 3.1.4 Students must follow facility/ FIU dress code requirements. - 3.1.5 Students must conduct themselves in an ethical and professional manner at all times and abide by the current occupational therapy code of ethics.
+- 3.1.4 Students must follow facility/ FIU dress code requirements. - 3.1.5 Students must conduct themselves in an ethical and professional manner at all times and abide by the current AOTA Code of Ethics.